In this article, we’ll examine how to configure Virtual Network Editor that allows you to configure the network settings of virtual machines.

 How to Use VMware’s Network Editor to Design More Complex Networks

-VM Workstation is a very advanced virtualization program developed by VMware.
-With the VMware Workstation virtualization program, you need to better use its tools to design more advanced network projects.
+VM Workstation/Player is a very advanced virtualization program developed by VMware.
+With the VMware virtualization program, you need to better use its tools to design more advanced network projects.

 What is Virtual Network Editor?
-It is the VMware network configuration program used to configure the advanced network settings of multiple virtual machines.
+It is the VMware network configuration program used to configure the advanced network settings of multiple VMs.

 The program looks like this: